 The rule as stated by Verne is: “If more than one person is accountable then no one is accountable, and that’s when things fall through the cracks”.
 In all probability, you have a list of responsibilities for each of your staff positions.
 You discussed these responsibilities when you made the hire and may revisit them on occasion throughout the year (and specifically when you evaluate performance).
 After all, responsibilities are how you expect this person to act in their position.

 But accountability is a whole different thing.
-Unless you're hiring a sales position where outcomes are very clear, chances are you didn't discuss accountability when you were interviewing.
+Unless you’re hiring a sales position where outcomes are very clear, chances are you didn’t discuss accountability when you were interviewing.
 These are the specific results one would expect from this position.
-Take, for instance, an administrative staff member in a dentist office.
+Take, for instance, an administrative staff member in a dentist’s office.

 The responsibilities may include answering the phones, helping patients set appointments, checking patients in and out, taking payments, setting return appointments, and conducting reminder calls while remaining pleasant and helpful.
 These are all actions to be expected from anyone working at the front desk.

-The outcome (or results of these actions) is the practice having a full schedule where patients are placed in a time slot that allows the practice to operate efficiently and on-time.
+The outcome (or results of these actions) is the practice having a full schedule where patients are placed in a time slot that allows the practice to operate efficiently and on time.
 That is the power of KPIs (key performance indicators).

 Now, in order to have accountability, there needs to be a measurement.
 In this example, it might be the percentage of available provider appointments filled by a patient, or what I’ll call a fill rate.
 This is how a percentage of available appointments get filled, and a patient was seen.

 The admin staff is responsible for keeping the schedule full, so if a patient cancels it’s also their responsibility to fill it.
-They are accountable to maintaining a minimum fill rate for the practice.
+They are accountable for maintaining a minimum fill rate for the practice.
 The accountability goal could be a 90% fill rate.
 A team leader or a manager would be accountable for keeping track and raising the red flag if problems arise.

-It's all about keeping score in your business.
-These accountability measurements are also known as KPIs, or Key Performance Indicators.
+It’s all about keeping score in your business.
+These accountability measurements are also known as KPIs or Key Performance Indicators.
 It’s possible that every member of your staff can have their own KPI.
-At a minimum, though, there should be a handful of KPIs the business tracks in each of its functional areas that measures performance daily, weekly, and monthly.
+At a minimum, though, there should be a handful of KPIs the business tracks in each of its functional areas that measure performance daily, weekly, and monthly.
 Measuring is the key to achieving results!

-Which brings us back to these two words: responsibility and accountability.
+This brings us back to these two words: responsibility and accountability.
 As you can see, they aren’t interchangeable and they’re both crucial to the success of your business.

 Responsibilities are how you expect your team members to act in their position and within the business.
 Accountability happens when the outcomes you expect occur because of the actions they take.